Keeping Pests Out of Your Pews: Pest Control for Church Buildings in Houston

 Scorpions at Church?

 Another common pest that has been present within the walls of churches in recent years in the scorpion, scorpions cause immediate fear once discovered, and their sting can be extremely painful for anyone who falls victim to it.
 Scorpions can hide in air vents, underneath pews and other areas of church, breading and surviving.
 Having a scorpion fall onto your hymnal during church is an occurrence that will have you jumping to your feet before you begin to feel the Holy Spirit!
-If your church is under attack from annoying or threatening insects, contact Preventive Pest for the highest quality pest control service available.
+If your church is under attack from annoying or threatening insects, contact Houston Pest for the highest quality pest control service available.